Blacks at Monticello

 So I certainly never had any romantic

 relationship with Sally Hemmings who was also my daughters best friend and

 my wife's favorite.
 However, there were many relatives of mine in the area and I think there was even a black man later killed

 in a fight with a relative of mine over Sally's affections.

-Doesn't anyone believe in ethics these days.
+Doesn't anyone believe in ethics these days?
 What do think gained us our freedom from the British?
-It was at it basic truth our ethics that gain our freedom.
-And this is the freedom that you so enjoy and often misuse as well as misunderstand and was begotten by an ethical stance that Americans today often lack.
-I see those people on documentaries, the greedy and sleazy ones who would rape everyone they could get away with swearing that Thomas Jefferson must have slept with Sally Hemmings simply because their devious perversness would have driven them to it if they had been in my position.
+It was at it basic truth our ethics that gain for us our freedom.
+And this is the freedom that you so enjoy and often misuse as well as misunderstand.
+Those freedoms were begotten by an ethical stance that Americans today often lack.
+I see those people on documentaries, the greedy and sleazy ones who would rape everyone they could get away with.
+These beligerants are the ones swearing that Thomas Jefferson must have slept with Sally Hemmings simply because their devious perversness would have driven them to it if they had been in my position.
 When those people say Thomas Jefferson must have slept with Sally Hemmings they are saying a lot more about themselves than they are about me.
 The nasty little perverts.

 I'd tell you

 if there had been any involvement as it seems to be a big issue that I